 If you find signs of binging and purging coupled with other signs and symptoms of bulimia, make an appointment with your family doctor or pediatrician to discuss your concerns.

 You May Also Be Interested In

 PediaCast 249: Eating Disorders

-Join Dr Mike Patrick and Dr Terrill Bravender in the PediaCast Studio for a detailed discussion on eating disorders.
-From risk factors and symptoms to diagnosis and treatment, we’ll cover everything you need to know about anorexia nervosa, bulimia, and binge eating.
+Dr. Mike and Dr. Terrill Bravender have a detailed discussion on eating disorders.
+From risk factors and symptoms to diagnosis and treatment, they cover everything you need to know about anorexia nervosa, bulimia, and binge eating.